benny-dreamly/Archipelago/worlds/ktane/docs/setup_en.md

 ## Warning

 This game currently doesn't work with macOS and Linux.
-Only windows is supported as of now.
+Only windows is fully supported as of now.

 ## Required Software

  - Keep Talking and Nobody Explodes from [Steam](https://store.steampowered.com/app/341800/Keep_Talking_and_Nobody_Explodes/)
- - Expert Manuals Clients from [GitHub](https://github.com/GreenPower713/KTaNE-Archipelago-Expert-Manuals/releases/tag/v0.1.2)
+ - Expert Manuals Clients from [GitHub](https://github.com/GreenPower713/KTaNE-Archipelago-Expert-Manuals/releases)

 ## Required Mods